Loire Valley Cycling Holiday

 Day 8 All Over

-The most civilised finish to any of our tours.
-We're only 30 minutes from the TGV station at St Pierre des Corps, and a gentle departure time of 10.30 am gets us back into Paris for late morning, for travel to London and places onward.
+We're about a 45 minute drive from the TGV station at St Pierre des Corps, and a gentle departure time of 10.30 am from Saint Pierre allows for a decent breakfast and gets us back into Paris for late morning.

 JOINING DETAILS